Cuprate/old_book/src/monero/database/errors.md

     OUTPUT_DNE(const char* s) : DB_EXCEPTION(s) { }
 };
 ```
-This is error is returned when an output has been found in the database with the corresponding key and subkey (amount and amount idx). see Tables chapter for more details.
+This is error is returned when an output can't been found in the database with the corresponding key and subkey (amount and amount idx). see Tables chapter for more details.

 ### OUTPUT_EXISTS